IgorFurman/PlanYourTrip/README.md

 npm start
 ```

-You can simply copy this content and paste it into your README.md file.

-**Please remeber to create .env file and and pase your own API request link**
+**If you want to use it please remeber to create .env file and and pase your own API request link and of course have npm installed**